bscott/tailscale-obsidian-plugin/README.md

 This plugin integrates Tailscale functionality into your Obsidian workspace, allowing you to manage and view your Tailscale network directly from within Obsidian.

+This plugin is NOT made by [Tailscale](https://tailscale.com) the company and has no official support by them.

 ## Features

 - View active devices on your Tailscale network